History, tourist information, and nearby accommodation

 Peebles is known for its annual Beltane Festival, held in June.
 The festival is a week-long celebration with a mix of modern and traditional events including the crowning of a Beltane queen and a procession through the streets of the town led by the Cornet.
 There is also a Highland Games every September featuring Highland dancing, a pipe band contest, and traditional sporting competitions.

 Peebles is at the junction of the A72 and A703 about 20 miles west of Edinburgh.
-It is roughly 5 miles west of Innerleithen.
+It is roughly five miles west of Innerleithen.

 I can't recommend Peebles highly enough.
 Our family have visited twice and can't wait to return.
 The town's setting in the Tweed Valley is simply superb and Peebles is without a doubt one of the most picturesque and historic towns in the south of Scotland.